teddy57320/openGL_imaging/README.txt

 -Pressing "Toggle Rotate" will toggle between non-rotating and rotating modes.
  In rotating mode, click and drag to rotate the image.

+-Pressing "Zoom" will toggle between normal and zooming modes.
+Left clicking in zooming mode will zoom in to the image, while right clicking will zoom out.

 -The efficiency of this program has room for improvement.